British Indians: London

-Indians number over half a million in London, which is the city's single largest non-white ethnic group.
+Indians number over half a million in Greater London, which is the county's single largest non-white ethnic group.
 Indians have a significant impact on the culture of the British capital.
-Within London, Southall, Hounslow, Brent, Croydon, Redbridge, Ealing, Barnet, Tooting, Harrow and Wembley, the latter of which is one of the few places outside India where Indians make up the largest ethnic group (almost 4 times larger than the White British population).
+Within London, Southall, Hounslow, Brent, Croydon, Ealing, Barnet, Tooting, Harrow and Wembley, the latter of which is one of the few places outside India where Indians make up the largest ethnic group (almost 4 times larger than the White British population).
 There are more Indians in the British capital than in the Netherlands, Germany, France, Italy and Portugal combined.
 The Indian Overseas Congress UK is an organisation of the Indian diaspora in the UK, affiliated to the Indian National Congress (Congress (I)), and formed in 1969.

 Leicester

-Leicester is set to soon become the UK's first ethnic minority-majority city and Indians make up by far the largest ethnic group besides the White British.
+As of 2021, Leicester is now one of the UK's ethnic and religious minority-majority cities and Indians make up by far the largest ethnic group besides the White British, others include Birmingham and Luton.
 At 18.7% of the local population in 2009, Leicester has one of the highest percentages of Indians per head of the population of any local authority in the UK.
 According to the 2001 UK Census, 14.74% of Leicester's population were Hindu and 4.21% Sikh.
 Gujarati is the primary language of 16% of the city's residents, 3% Punjabi and 2% Urdu.
 Other smaller but common language groups include Hindi and Bengali.

 Birmingham

-Most Indians live in west Birmingham in areas such as Handsworth, Harborne.
+Most Indians live in west Birmingham in areas such as Handsworth.
 Punjabi is the most spoken Indian language in Birmingham with some Urdu and Bengali speakers.